A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Flow regimes

 \section{Flow regimes}

 Results from laboratory experiments, direct numerical simulations, and asymptotically-reduced studies indicate that a variety of rotating convection flow regimes occupy the range between rotationally-controlled and buoyancy-controlled convection \citep{JulienGAFD12}.
 To analyze the capabilities of a given experiment, we first outline these regimes and the parameter ranges over which they are expected to arise.
-One method for categorizing flow behavior is to track the strength of the nondimensional heat transfer: different behaviors likely lead to different modes of heat transport, and thus to differences in the scaling properties \eg{Malkus54, Kraichnan62, Castaing89, Julien96, Grossmann00, Ahlers09}.